Rule configuration

 Condition:

-remittance_information.unstructuredStarts withCHECKING_TRANSFER:Action 1: Set Field ->
+remittance_information.unstructuredStarts withCHECKING_TRANSFER:Action 1: Set Field β

 Pro tips

-Regex Delimiters: Always wrap regex patterns in delimiters (e.g.,
+remove_at,keep_at) start counting at 1, not 0.Regex Delimiters: Always wrap regex patterns in delimiters (e.g.,

 /pattern/).Order Matters: Rules are processed from top to bottom.
 Drag and drop to reorder.